thomassabbe/drone-object-detection-using-haar-cascades/README.md

 */* definitions
 Definition name | Context
 ------------ | -------------
-def average	| #Name: Determines the average of a list. def addtolist |	#Name: Defintion to add a variable to a list. def calculate_radialdistance_theta | #Name: Calculate euclidian distane and theta, given a safezone and distance between camera and object. def visual_algorithm |		#Name: Main definition of the object-detection script.
+def average	| Name: Determines the average of a list. def addtolist |	Name: Defintion to add a variable to a list. def calculate_radialdistance_theta | Name: Calculate euclidian distane and theta, given a safezone and distance between camera and object. def visual_algorithm | Name: Main definition of the object-detection script.
 Main goal is to return the return variables from 	'calculate_radialdistance_theta'.

 */* parameters

 Parameter name | Context
 ------------ | -------------
-safezonesize |	=> #ONLY FOR DEBUGGING USE: Default 50, but change this if debugging is enabled.This will print a rectangle on the screen as an indication if the cross-object would be above the drone. scantime | => #The time to scan for cross objects before def 'visual_algorithm' returns a radialdistance and direction theta. desiredcolor |	=> #The color of the object you want to detect.
+safezonesize | ONLY FOR DEBUGGING USE: Default 50, but change this if debugging is enabled.This will print a rectangle on the screen as an indication if the cross-object would be above the drone. scantime | The time to scan for cross objects before def 'visual_algorithm' returns a radialdistance and direction theta. desiredcolor | The color of the object you want to detect.
 For example; red, because your cross-object should be red and not blue.

 ##### Example to determine the position of an object, with respect to the center of the camera frame:
 * `<visual_algorithm(2,50,"white")>`